 Strengthening of the Angat Dam and Dyke in order to ensure its stability and safety to withstand the potential risk posed by possible seismic activity associated with the West Valley Fault.

-To be implemented and funded by K-Water pursuant to their contract obligation to undertake mandatory rehabilitation of Angat Dam.
+- Instead of MWSS, the strengthening works of the dam and dyke is being implemented and funded by Angat Hydropower Corporation (AHC), the new Owner/Operator of the Angat Hydro-Electric Power Plant (AHEPP), pursuant to their contract obligation to undertake mandatory rehabilitation of Angat Dam.

 Korea water Resources Corporation (K-Water)

 Strengthening Works = Angat Hydropower Corporation (AHC)